alex-krav/mergesort-app/README.md

    - min value.
 Optional field (default: -2,147,483,648)
    - max value.
 Optional field (default: 2,147,483,647)<p>

-    Will generate array of random integers.
+    Will generate array of random integers, which will be written to input file.

 Data from active tab will be used as input data for sorting.